MiDataInt/mdi-desktop-app/docs/server-modes.md

 ---
 title: "Server Modes"
 has_children: false
-nav_order: 10
+nav_order: 20
 ---

 ## {{page.title}}

 The MDI apps server can be launched on different computers depending on your needs.
-In all cases, you access the apps via a web browser embedded in the launcher app.
+In all cases, you access the data analysis apps via a web browser embedded in the launcher app.

 <style>
     .entityBox {